Thiruvilaiyadal Puranam: 29. Nandi conquers the cow sent by the Chamanals (Jains)

 When the Chamanals found that Anantaguna-Pandyan had killed the serpent, they were angry and consulting together said, "If we send a cow, they will be afraid to kill that."
 Wherefore making a sacrifice, an asura in the shape of a cow came forth, and was instructed to destroy Madurai.
 There upon it proceeded, raising dust in great rage.
 The Pandyan heard the occurrence and to besought with Shiva, asking on what he should do.
 The god, addressing Nandi, his the bullock vehicle, said, "Go and conquer the cow."
 On which the bullock set out, richly caparisoned.
 On meeting the asura cow, he assaulted it with his horns, but the cow, becoming bewildered, was changed into a mountain, and Nandi, enlarging its size, also a mountain alongside.
 But it afterwards, in a slender form, returned to Shiva and was received with applauses, in which Parvati joined.
-Soon after, Rama-Chandren (Rama from Ramayana) came with Sugriven, Anuman and his forces to these mountains, on his progress towards Lanka.
+Soon after, Rama came with Sugriva, Hanuman and his forces to these mountains, on his progress towards Lanka.
 The sage Agastya then came to him and explained to him the legend of these mountains.
 Rama then went to Madurai and worshipped Shiva.
 On his return from the conquest of Ravana, bringing his consort Sita with him, he again passed by the city, and after paying honours to Shiva, went back to Ayodhya.
-He then returned with his consort to Vaicundam.
+He then returned with his consort to Vaikuntha.
 Meantime, Anantaguna-Pandyan having, by the favour of Shiva, received a son named Kulopushana-Pandyan.
 He had his son crowned and died.